PedroMagno11/Underwater-Acoustic-Sensor-Networks-Impact-Localization/README.md

 # 🌊 Deployment of Underwater Acoustic Sensor Networks for Projectile Impact Localization

-## 📌 Research Framework – FUSION 2026
+## 📌 Research Framework

 This repository contains the complete simulation framework used in the research submitted to **FUSION 2026**, investigating optimal deployment strategies for underwater acoustic sensor networks under realistic acoustic propagation conditions.

 The study evaluates the impact of: